natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/concurrent_futures_submit.rst

 Future
 ~~~~~~

-An example of running send_show() function with submit() and displaying information about Future (note the status of the Future at different points in time):
+An example of running send_show() function with submit() and displaying information about Future (note the status of Future at different points in time):

 .. code:: python